 Pascha does not and never will use anything that is remotely artificial.
 Our flavors and colorings are natural and come from the ingredients themselves.
 Our shelf life is dictated by the purity of ingredients and the chocolate making process.

 Over the last decade, the chocolate industry has developed a reputation for using forced child labor in West African cocoa plantations, with children shipped across borders, sometimes knowingly by their families to work in large industrial sized plantations, living and working in terrible conditions.
 The process of harvesting cocoa pods is still a manual one of cutting the ripe pods from the trees, and the cheaper and faster this can be done the more money the plantation owner can make.

 Pascha does not source from any farm that uses slave labor.
 All of our cocoa beans come from Peru in Latin America, where the social structure of the growing regions is completely different.
 In Latin America the farms are almost all small and family owned.
 If the cocoa farmer’s children work on the farm it is under the eye of the parent, helping out the family business.
-Pascha is also UTZ certified, (which is now Rainforest Alliance) and this means the farmers have to sign formal contracts committing to social standards, including no use of forced child labor.
+Pascha is also Rainforest Alliance certified, and this means the farmers have to sign formal contracts committing to social standards, including no use of forced child labor.